chef/chef-web-docs/chef_master/source/install_server_ha_aws.rst

 Secondary Backend
 =====================================================
-Use the following steps to set up the secondary backend Chef server:
+Use the following steps to set up the secondary backend Chef Server:

 #.
 Install the ``chef-server-core`` package.
 For Red Hat and CentOS 6: